 Freeze dried raspberries and frozen are what we’ll use here – not fresh!
 This is important; both freeze dried and frozen are harvested when the fruit is in season and the berry flavor is at it’s best and when incorporated into a large amount of sugar and air, we don’t want the berry taste to get lost.
 The gelatin taste which is usually detectable in a basic marshmallow is hidden underneath the punch of berry.
 The good news is that using these two ingredients makes the mallows do-able year round!

-Also, use a DEEP POT for the sugar if using honey, it’ll cause the sugar to boil up quite high and can make a mess if the pan is too shallow.
+Then mix the water and sugars together and boil.
+Keep a candy thermometer in the pot so you know when you get to the hard ball stage: 250 F. Use a DEEP POT for the sugar if using honey, it’ll cause the sugar to boil up quite high and can make a mess if the pan is too shallow.

 In the US gelatin is usually sold by Knox, it comes in a box with 4 packets for a total of 1 oz or 28g, and it is readily available at most grocery stores.
 A possible vegan substitute would be agar powder, it does set the mallows firmer than gelatin and you would use half the amount called for in this recipe.
 I gather that agar also needs to be ‘activated’ over heat before its used but I don’t know enough to tell you how.